QMH-TMY/Billstat/README.md

 ------------
 # Billstat #
 ------------
 A cron-job to statistics your expendirture in Excel file 20xxdebt.xlsx.

 # Requirement #
-	Python 2.7
+	openpyxl
+	$ sudo pip3 install -r requirement.txt

 # Usage #
     send a message to your 163 mail server your computer will tackle the bills